highwatt/ephemeris/README.md

 # C++ Ephemeris
 Simple C++ 20 header only library for reading EPM and DE ephemerides.
-Current version was tested for all DE ephemerides from **DE102** to **DE441** and for **EPM2021** ephemerides. À description of the algorithms used is available in a publication [Practical use of EPM and DE ephemeris.
+Current version was tested for all DE ephemerides from **DE102** to **DE441** and for **EPM2021** ephemerides.
+A description of the algorithms used is available in a publication [Practical use of EPM and DE ephemeris.
 Trudy MAI, 2022, no. 125](https://doi.org/10.34759/trd-2022-125-18) (in Russian).

 # Usage
 Download ASCII data files for DE or EPM ephemerides: